 Adding apps (excluding Microsoft Lists)

-Creating sub sites for the library
+Creating sub sites

 For more information about changes in the browser experience in OneDrive for work or school, see the OneDrive Blog.